gabrielmarconato/gabrielmarconato/README.md

 </div>

- - 🎓 Currently completing my Bachelor's degree in Computer Science.
+ - 🎓 I'm currently completing my Bachelor's degree in Computer Science.
  - 📘 Research Fellow at FAPESP in the Computer Vision and Deep Learning field
- - 🧰 Currently working with Python and Deep Learning Frameworks like Pytorch
+ - 🧰 Presently working with Python and Deep Learning Frameworks like Pytorch
- - 🔭 Convinced that Artificial Intelligence will maintain an extremely beneficial influence on our planet
+ - 🔭 Well-informed on the upcoming advancements in Artificial Intelligence
  - 💻 Some experience in Web Development with NodeJs and React

 ##